 American Society of Safety Engineers Announce New Construction Safety Standard

 ASSE serves as the secretariat for the A10 Accredited Standards Committee on construction and demolition operations.
-The A10 standards serve as guides to contractors, labor and equipment manufacturers in the construction and demolition industry.
+The A10 standards serve as a guide to contractors, labor and equipment manufacturers in the construction and demolition industry.

-The A10.19-2008 standard will be available soon in both print and electronic format.
-For more information on A10.19 or other ANSI/ASSE construction and demolition related safety standards, contact ASSE Customer Service at 847-699-2929 or visit ASSE’s website.
+The A10.44-2006 standard, Control of Energy Sources (Lockout/Tagout) for Construction and Demolition Operations , will be available soon in both print and electronic format.
+For more information, contact ASSE Customer Service at 847-699-2929 or visit ASSE’s website.

-Founded in 1911, the Des Plaines, IL-based ASSE is the largest and oldest professional safety organization and is committed to protecting people, property and the environment.
-Its more than 32,000 occupational safety, health and environmental professional members manage, supervise, research and consult on safety, health, transportation and environmental issues in all industries, government, labor and education.
-For more information please go to www.asse.org.
+Founded in 1911, the Des Plaines, IL-based ASSE is the largest and oldest professional safety organization and has more than 30,000 occupational safety, health and environmental professional members who manage, supervise, research and consult on safety, health, transportation and environmental issues in all industries, government, labor and education.
+For more information check ASSE’s website at www.asse.org .